Tax Credits and Reliefs for Over 65's - IT 45

 Transfer of a Site from a Parent to a Child

-Principal Private Residence relief or relief due on the transfer of a site to a child applies to all individuals and is not restricted to those aged over 65.
+Notes: Principal private residence relief or relief due on the transfer of a site to a child applies to all individuals and is not restricted to those individuals over a certain age.

-For more information, see: CGT1 - Guide to Capital Gains Tax (PDF, 415KB).
+For more information, see CGT1 - Guide to Capital Gains Tax (PDF, 471KB).

 Gift Tax or Inheritance Tax